 + 1100m / – 400m 23km

-After a hearty breakfast consisting of the eternal hiking oatmeal, we break camp and move on to the castle of Trebbio.
-It is located on a small hill from where the view of the surrounding countryside is simply majestic!
+After a hearty breakfast of the ever-present hiking oats, we break camp and head towards Trebbio Castle.
+It sits atop a small hill offering a simply majestic view of the surrounding countryside.

-We then move on to the small village of San Piero a Sieve.
-It's an opportunity to treat yourself to a big cornetto to get our morning dose of sugar.
-The next part follows a (small) flat road for almost 5km.
-In other words, it's a bit boring… Moreover, the Italian name of the neighboring town is… Schifanoia (schifo = ugly, noia = boring)!
-But the last part has a fantastic view of the Tuscan countryside, with the soft green fields of spring which are a pleasure to see (in the photos the green looks artificial… it is not!).
+We then passed through the small village of San Piero a Sieve.
+It was the perfect opportunity to treat ourselves to a large cornetto for our morning sugar fix.
+The next section of the Way of the Gods follows a (small) flat road for almost 5km.
+Suffice it to say, it's a bit boring… In fact, the Italian name of the neighboring town is… Schifanoia (schifo = ugly, noia = boring)!
+But the last part offers a fantastic view of the Tuscan countryside, with the tender green fields of spring that are a delight to behold (in photos the green looks artificial… it isn't!).

 We then begin the part that takes us into the Apennines proper.
 The path slowly climbs its 1000m drop in a forest composed first of pines then hardwoods and finally beeches.
 We arrive at the Passo dell'Osteria Bruciata after some panoramic views on the route taken.
 The place seems suitable for bivouac but it is too early and we have no water, so we continue to the nearest source.
 After recharging, we push to Mount Gazzaro, one of the highest points of the route (1125m, it's not madness either eh).